Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 3. Practice attention training

 Every time you start to overthink, bring your attention to what you’re doing right now.
 If you’re at work, draw your mind back to your assignments.
-If you’re swimming, pay attention to how the water feels against your skin.
-Having dinner?
-Focus on its flavor and texture.
+If you’re walking, notice what’s around you, and how your feet feel on the ground.
 By turning your attention to the present, your brain will have less room to mull over the past and future.

 This can be easier said than done, but it gets less challenging with time.
 “Think of this like a muscle that requires strengthening,” says Quinlan.
 “It can be very hard to start, but with practice, this muscle gets stronger.”